 They also created the company Acrosound to sell output transformers with ultralinear screen taps in the primary.
 Hafler received a US Patent for the invention with a drawing that shows the distinctive taps that are key to the ultralinear concept.2

 An article published in a respected publication and a US Patent are quite convincing evidence of ownership.
-I myself got it wrong, as readers of an early edition of one of my books were quick to point out.
-It turns out that Alan Blumlein patented this invention more than a decade earlier.
+It turns out, however, that Alan Blumlein patented this invention more than a decade earlier.
 His patent drawing clearly shows a single-ended design that demonstrates the concept in its most fundamental form: a vacuum tube that is neither triode-connected nor pentode-connected.
-It is operating somewhere in between.4
+It is operating somewhere in between.3

 1David Hafler and Herbert I. Keroes, "An Ultra-Linear Amplifier," Audio Engineering, Nov 1951, pp. 15-17.